AI-Generated Measurements for Identification and Inference with Missing Data: A Weak Shadow Variable Approach: Partial Identification with Weak Shadow Variables

-The identification of $\theta$ depends on the identification of each stratum mean $\theta_x$, which in turn is governed by the linear system $A_x$.
-If $A_x$ has full column rank, i.e., $\operatorname{rank}(A_x)=M$, then it corresponds to the completeness condition in Definition \ref{def:completeness}.
+The identification of $\theta$ depends on the identification of the conditional mean $\theta_x$, which is governed by the linear system $A_x$.
+If $A_x$ has full column rank, i.e., $\operatorname{rank}(A_x)=M$, then it corresponds to the completeness condition of the classical shadow variable.
 In this scenario, the linear constraint system has a unique solution, and we achieve point identification: $\theta_{x,\min} = \theta_{x,\max}$.
 More generally, if some rows of $A_x$ are linearly dependent (e.g., $F \indep Y \mid X, R = 1$ for every $F \in \mathcal{F}'$ for some subset $\mathcal{F}'\subset\mathcal{F}$) or if the columns are dependent (e.g., $F \indep Y \mid X, R = 1$ for a subset of outcomes $Y \in \mathcal{Y}' \subset \{1, \ldots, M\}$), then the feasible region contains multiple solutions and $\mathbf{w}_x$ is only partially identified.
 In this sense, our formulation generalizes the classical shadow variable approach: it allows violations of the completeness condition of the shadow variable definition and quantitatively characterizes how the strength of association between $F$ and $Y$ impacts the width of the identification region $\Theta_x$.
-Again, the identification in Proposition \ref{prop:point-id-mean} is sharp in the sense that any other valid identification region based on the observed data will contain $\left[\theta_{\min}^{\mathrm{shad}}, \theta_{\max}^{\mathrm{shad}}\right]$ as a subset.
+Again, the identification in Theorem~\ref{thm:point-id-mean} is sharp in the sense that any other valid identification region based on the observed data will contain $\left[\theta_{\min}^{\mathrm{shad}}, \theta_{\max}^{\mathrm{shad}}\right]$ as a subset.

 Lastly, we compare the above identification region with the one defined in Equation \eqref{opt:mean-mnar-range} where the shadow variable is not available to understand the effect of the additional prediction $F$.
 Note that the formulation in linear program \eqref{opt:mnar-with-shadow-matrix-form-theta} is closely related to linear program \eqref{opt:mean-mnar-range}, where the constraint for the lower bound in linear program \eqref{opt:mean-mnar-range} can be written as a single aggregated constraint $\bm{1}^\top A_x \mathbf{w}_x = \bm{1}^\top \bm{\beta}_x $.
 Thus, we can use the techniques in aggregation bounds \citep{zipkin1980bounds, litvinchev2013aggregation} to analyze their differences.